 They are called Boomerangs.
 As you see from the screenshots above you get the number of boomerangs depending on the pack you purchase.

-Now, you send these boomerangs to your customers and they can access then the iGo booking portal.
-The thing is that they have to be signed up with iBuumerang as well in order to get the discount.
+The thing is that they have to be signed up with iBuumerang as well to get the discount.

-If you run out of the boomerangs, you’d have to purchase a new set of boomerangs.
+If you run out of boomerangs, you’d have to purchase a new set of boomerangs.
 Unfortunately, the price for such a new set is not revealed.

 How Can You Make Money with iBuumerang?